-Pre-requisite: BFIN 3663
+Pre-requisite: BFIN3663

-BIOL 1214 Introduction to Human Biology
+BIOL1214 Introduction to Human Biology

 An introduction to biology for non-science majors emphasizing the chemistry of life, maintenance of the human body, reproduction, genetics, environmental stewardship, and the origin of life.
 Laboratory participation is required of all students enrolled in this course.
+Lab is incorporated into this course, so no separate lab is required.